 Volunteers – Background Checks & Training

 We have a handful of requirements for everyone who spends time with our players.
-These are mandated by the state, the federal government, and Little League.
+These are mandated by the state or the federal government.

 Volunteer Checklist

-2. Fill out the JDP background check that will be emailed to you
+- (Coming soon: Fill out the JDP background check that will be emailed to you)

 Coach Checklist

-2. Fill out the JDP background check that will be emailed to you
+- (Coming soon: Fill out the JDP background check that will be emailed to you)

 Requirement Details